 Studying abroad is an amazing opportunity and an experience you are sure to remember but it’s also a big commitment and you will need to be prepared for all eventualities.

 Organisation is key and this includes completing all the necessary paperwork as part of the application process, working out your finances for the time abroad and, if necessary, completing visa and immigration processes.
 Although the study abroad team are here to help, you are expected to do most of the planning and organising independently.
 Here are some useful tips to help you:

 Research, research, research!

 With two types of exchange programmes and plenty of partners to consider it’s important to put in the ground work before applying.
 Firstly, make sure the exchange will work for your degree.
-Speak with your course leader to check they agree an exchange is the right choice and research your chosen partner websites for subject areas and facilities.
+Speak with your Course Director to check they agree an exchange is the right choice and research your chosen partner websites for subject areas and facilities.
 As well as ensuring the exchange will meet your academic requirements you will also want to consider what kind of destination will suit you.
 Research the local areas, read travel guides, speak to students who have returned from exchange or are here at Leeds Beckett from your chosen partners (our Facebook group is a great place to get in touch).
 The more you know the better prepared you will be.

 Spend time on your application

 Places will be allocated to the highest scoring applications first.
 It is important to spend time on your application particularly the personal statement and personal attribute sections.
 You must include examples when answering these sections to evidence your experience.
 Remember as part of the application you will need to have the study plan signed off by your school and request for a academic reference.
 This takes time so make sure you start early and let your Course Director know you are looking to apply as soon as possible.

 Plan your finances